tc39/proposal-composites/README.md

 Not necessarily.
 Composites are generic container, so can contain any values.
 They are only deeply immutable if everything they contain are deeply immutable.

+### Are keys enumerable?

+Yes, all keys are

+- enumerable: true
+- configurable: false
+- writable: false

 ### What about _Tuples_, or _ordinal_ rather than _nominal_ keys

 The simplest thing we could do here (beyond nothing) is provide a convenience API for ordinal composites.